Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 The at-fault driver is also responsible for filing a claim with his or her insurance company.
 Ideally, the insurance company will inform the driver that the policy provides enough coverage to handle all costs, which is why considering cheap auto insurance in Montana with adequate coverage is crucial.

 If the at-fault driver does not have enough insurance, he or she will have to cover these costs with personal assets.
+In short, the scenario above explains why it is a good idea to carry more insurance than the type of car insurance required.

 - $25,000 liability coverage for bodily injury or death of one person in an accident caused by the owner/driver of the insured vehicle